30 of the Best Things To Do in Tokyo For an Unforgettable Experience in 2025

 ⓒStudio Ghibli

-Once you have secured your tickets for the Ghibli Museum in advance, get ready to dive into the world as it’s shown by Hayao Miyazaki and Studio Ghibli in their marvelous animated movies.
-Any fan of the Ghibli movie franchise should have this slightly other-worldly art and animation museum on their bucket list for Japan.
-Make sure to reserve a half day for your trip to the Ghibli Museum as it is located a bit outside central Tokyo to the west.
-And while you are there, why not also check out the surrounding area?
+Once you have secured your tickets for the Ghibli Museum in advance, get ready to immerse yourself in the enchanting world brought to life by Hayao Miyazaki and Studio Ghibli.
+Any fan of the Ghibli movie franchise should add this slightly otherworldly art and animation museum to their Japan bucket list.
+Be sure to set aside half a day for your visit, as the museum is located a bit outside central Tokyo, in the western suburbs.
+And while you’re there, why not explore the charming surrounding area as well?

 Book the guided tour including Ghibli Museum tickets here!